p17griv/weather-info-manager/README.md

 ## Description

-Weather Info Manager is a desktop application developed using Java and Swing GUI API that displays dump weather data recorded by various meteorological stations across USA.
+Weather Info Manager is a simple desktop application developed using Java and Swing GUI API that displays dump weather data recorded by various meteorological stations across USA.
 The app imports these data from CSV files into a MySQL database and executes queries depending on user's requests.
 The data is stored into three tables, "MET_STATION", "TEMPERATURE" and "WIND_INFO", as shown bellow.

 **MET_STATION**
 | ID | NAME | STATE | LATITUDE | LOGITUDE | ALTITUDE |